Kantara (2022 film): Plot

-A few months after the battle, Shiva performs the Bhoota Kola and is possessed by Panjurli and Leela is shown to be pregnant.
-Shiva, Murali and the villagers join hands in a symbolic gesture.
-Shiva disappears into the forest after meeting what seems to be his father's spirit.
-In a mid-credits scene, Shiva and Leela's son asks Sundara about his father's disappearance.
+Months later, Shiva performs the Bhoota Kola ritual and is possessed by Panjurli.
+During the performance, Shiva, Murali and the villagers join hands in a symbolic gesture of unity, following which Shiva vanishes into the forest after an apparent encounter with his father's spirit, leaving behind a pregnant Leela.
+In a mid-credits scene, Shiva and Leela's young son inquires Shiva's friend about his father's disappearance, prompting him to recount the story.

 Production

 Development

 Director Rishab Shetty cited the conflict between nature and human beings as the theme of the film, while adding specifically that the strife between forest officers and the inhabitants in his hometown Keradi, Karnataka, in the 1990s, as the source of inspiration for the film.
 He further added, "It is a film from our land, from our roots, stories that are heard through generations, untapped and deeply rooted to our culture".
 Shetty conceived the story in 2021 during the COVID-19 lockdown.
 Elaborating on the title of the film, he said, "Kantara is a mysterious forest and this is a story that happens around the area...
 The film title has a tagline calling it a dhanta kathe or a legend.
 I did not want to give the film a straight or direct title.
 The word is not used often.
 While it has Sanskrit origins, it is used in Kannada too.
 It is used in Yakshagana too, where we call a very mysterious forest Kantara".